by Karen J Mossman

 The D.J. was Andy Peebles, who went on to find fame with Radio One.
 I recalled him turning up one night with his face all scarred and rumours circulated how he’d got into a fight outside.

 We walked home through a roundabout, which as full of trees and bushes.
 Not the sort of place to walk in at night, but we were young and fearless.
 We didn’t care about the reputation of the area.

-The 70s were known for its clothes and everybody loved dressing up.
-We were no exception with our Penny Round collars, tank tops and flared trousers.
+The 70s were known for its fashion and everybody loved dressing up.
+We were no exception with our Penny Round collars, tank tops, and flared trousers.
 We thought we were cool with our feather cuts and bomber jackets.